Staging a House on a Budget

 Clean, declutter and organize

-One of the most intuitive steps in staging a home is often the most disregarded.
-Deep cleaning may be tedious, but it’s well worth the effort.
-No one will want to purchase a home with soap scum, dust or evidence of pets distracting from its full potential.
-And don’t even think about hiding junk in closets, drawers or closets—prospective buyers will open and examine these areas.
-Clutter and chaos will create the impression that the home lacks storage space—one of the most highly coveted features that buyers look for in a new home.
+One of the most intuitive steps in staging a home is often disregarded.
+A deep cleaning may be tedious, but it’s well worth the effort.
+No one will want to purchase a home with soap scum, dust, or evidence of pets distracting from its full potential.
+And don’t even think about hiding junk in closets, drawers, or closets—prospective buyers will open and examine these areas.
+Clutter and chaos will create the impression that the home lacks storage space—one of the most coveted features that buyers look for in a new home.

 Set the table

 The dining room is an integral part of any home.
-As such, it is important that the buyer is able to visualize the meals they will eat there and memories they will share with loved ones.
+As such, the buyer must visualize the meals they will eat there and memories they will share with loved ones.
 Lay out a formal table setting with dishes and silverware and, for an elegant touch, include cloth napkins held in napkin rings.
 That said, be wary of overcrowding, as simplicity is always key.
 Bonus tip: if your dining room is small, remove any extra leaves from the table to help the space look larger.

 Turn old into new

 Refreshing your space doesn’t have to cost an arm and a leg.
-Purchasing inexpensive paintings, decorative pillows and throws are easy ways to bring a drab space back to life, and placing slipcovers on dated sofas and chairs can immediately revive old or worn out furniture.
+Purchasing inexpensive paintings, decorative pillows, and throws is an easy way to bring a drab space back to life.
+Placing slipcovers on dated sofas and chairs can immediately revive old or worn-out furniture.
 In the kitchen and bathroom, adding new hardware such as handles and faucets can make a world of difference without requiring you to remodel.

 Be aware of fragrances

-For better or for worse, scents are memorable—which means buyers will not soon forget strong odors such as fish you have recently cooked with, or stale air if your house has been shut up for a long period of time.
-Be aware of the way your home smells, and make it a positive memory by opening windows to air out the space, taking out any trash, and using mild, plug-in air fresheners to remove undesirable fragrances.
+For better or worse, scents are memorable, which means buyers will not soon forget strong odors such as fish you have recently cooked with or stale air if your house has been shut up for a long time.
+Be aware of how your home smells, and make it a positive memory by opening windows to air out the space, taking out any trash, and using mild, plug-in air fresheners to remove undesirable fragrances.
 Or, simmer orange peels and cinnamon in a saucepan with water to cultivate the warm, nostalgic feeling of “home” through your buyers’ noses.